Finding The Best Rentals in Mexico

 This is why I want to share how to find the best rentals in Mexico.

 If you’re looking for inexpensive rentals, you won’t find them on the various expat groups.
 These groups are not meant for locals.
-They are meant for English speakers to have a platform to share information.
+They are meant to give English speakers a platform to share information.

 You have to search like a local would search.
 That includes learning some common keywords when you start your search.